risingwavelabs/helm-charts/docs/CONFIGURATION.md

 helm install --set tags.bundle=true risingwave risingwavelabs/risingwave
 ```

-It's also possible to control the enablement of etcd and MinIO sub-charts separately with
+It's also possible to control the enablement of PostgreSQL and MinIO sub-charts separately with
 `tags.etcd` (deprecating),
 `tags.postgresql` and `tags.minio`.
 But note that `tags.bundle` must be `false` when you want such
 control.